 - A statement that requires additional facts to have value.

 Use strong language to weaken or strengthen.
-On most other Verbal questions, you can eliminate potential answers that use strong language.
+On most other Logical Reasoning questions, you can eliminate potential answers that use strong language.
 The exception is the Strengthen/Weaken questions.
 On these questions, sweeping words are more effective:

 - the most